 Although Dr. Crutchfield has extensive training in all areas of dermatology, his special interests include psoriasis, vitiligo, laser surgery, atopic dermatitis, cosmetic procedures (including Botox treatments and alpha-hydroxy skin peels), Epiluminecense microscopy (dermatoscope), and ethnic skin concerns.
 Dr. Crutchfield will see patients who have difficulty affording medical care at a reduced rate or without charge.

-Dr. Crutchfield lives in Eagan with his wife Laurie, daughter Olivia and son Charles IV.
+Dr. Crutchfield lives in Eagan with his wife Laurie, daughters Olivia and Arianna and son Charles IV.
 His hobbies include painting, photography and baseball.

 Crutchfield Dermatology, P.A.